italia/spid-cie-php/README.md

 ![SP SPID in produzione con spid-php](https://img.shields.io/badge/SP%20SPID%20in%20produzione%20con%20spid--php-70+-green)

 # spid-php
-Software Development Kit for easy SPID access integration with SimpleSAMLphp.\
+Software Development Kit for easy SPID & CIE access integration with SimpleSAMLphp.\
 spid-php has been developed and is maintained by Michele D'Amico (@damikael). **It's highly recommended to use the latest release**.

 <img src="doc/spid-php-tutorial.gif" alt="spid-php video tutorial" />